← Back to wilderness expeditions hub

 Why this route?

 The strongest wilderness expeditions are not just scenic.
 They have shape, commitment and a sense of progression.
-Starting from Glenfinnan and moving into Knoydart creates exactly that: a route that feels earned, remote and complete, rather than a simple out-and-back overnight.
+Travelling from Fort William to Glenfinnan by train, then walking gradually into Knoydart, creates a route that feels earned, remote and complete.

-If you are weighing this journey against other island or mainland trips, compare it with the wider guided wilderness expeditions in Scotland collection.
+If you are weighing this journey against other island or mainland trips, compare it with other guided wilderness expeditions in Scotland.

 Travel & gear made easier

-Remote Highland logistics can put people off longer trips, especially when pack weight, transport and technical overnight kit all need thought.
-We reduce that friction with clear planning, optional pro gear bundles and calm, route-specific joining information.
+Remote Highland logistics can put people off longer trips, especially when transport, pack weight and overnight kit all need thought.
+We reduce that friction with clear joining information, optional pro gear bundles and a simple group start from Fort William.

 - ✓Full gear bundles: shelter, sleep and pack systems available for easier travel.